Gavin DeGraw (album): Singles

 The album was preceded by the single "In Love with a Girl", which became his second-biggest single ever since his debut "I Don't Want to Be", and fourth Top 40 hit in the United States, peaking at number twenty-four.
 Outside the U.S., the song was successful in the Netherlands too, reaching number twenty-two.

 Soon followed the release of "Cheated on Me", DeGraw's second single from the album, only released in North America, of which the music video was released on September 30, 2008.
 The single failed to generate any interest in North America.
 At the same time, "She Holds a Key" was chosen as the second single in the rest of the world, which only charted in the Netherlands, becoming his fifth Top 40 hit there, peaking at number twenty-nine.
 As the third worldwide single, "I Have You to Thank" was released in January 2009.
-The song did not have a music video to help promote the album.